nicolamarchiotto/media-server-script/README.md

 In the photo sync app, go to settings->configure endpoints For IOS there's an option for a photosync endpoint
 For Android you must select WebDAV, past the endpoint of the photoprism web page in the server field, the other fields should autocompile

-# Automatic shutdown
-The install.sh script set a service which will automatically turnoff the system at 01:30 am

-After the installation, change take place if command `update the system services: sudo systemctl daemon-reload` is run

-If not changes will take place after restart

-# Uninstall
-To uninstall run unistall.sh, docker and shh will be removed

-The media folder will be mantained when running uninstall.sh

-The service for automatic shutdown will be disabled and removed